 To order on Alibaba.com, simply start a Trade Assurance order and select Product Inspection Service under Value-Add Service.
 After you make a payment, you’ll be able to track your order and see the inspection status on the Trade Assurance page.

-While ordering a China quality inspection is optional, it’s something that should be seriously considered when you’re breaking down costs and examining profit margins.
+While ordering a China product inspection is optional, it’s something that should be seriously considered when you’re breaking down costs and examining profit margins.
 Think of it this way: if defective products end up in an Amazon FBA warehouse, you’ll most likely have to pull all of your inventory to pick out the defects.

 Then, not only will you be have to ship the products back to Amazon (again), you’ll have to somehow dispose of the units if you can’t donate or store them somewhere.
 This will undoubtedly lead to delays in current orders or even force you to make your listing inactive for a while, which is never good for meeting your margins and always bad for customer service.